Understanding Justification and Sanctification

 Therefore, justification is the process of the persuasion that the Holy Spirit performs on our hearts to surrender to Christ.
-This can be on instant recognition of the truth, however, it usually takes a length of time, depending on the hardness of the hearer’s heart.
+This can be upon our instant recognition of the truth.
+However, it usually takes a length of time, depending on the hardness of the hearer’s heart.
 However, when he decides to relinquish his stand of enmity against God, receives the gift of Christ after he has repented of his sins, God reckons his saving faith as righteousness (Gal 3:6), and he is therefore justified.

 What is sanctification?

 Some teach that the meaning of sanctification is to be “set apart”.
 But sanctification cannot hang “set apart” in mid air.
 Sanctification is that state of being set apart from sin and set unto God.
 Those who are sanctified are exclusively His.
 The world no longer has ownership of their hearts.
 They now use the world only for God’s glory and the furtherance of His kingdom(1 Cor.
 7:31).
 Consequently, God deems them as holy; i.e. set apart for God’s purposes only.
 This is biblical sanctification.